danhighley/IT3038C-Scripts/project2/Project 2 README.md

 ## Getting the script to autorun at startup

-Again, I'm using Windows 11
+Again, I'm using Windows 11, should be very similar in Windows 10.

 1. Open **Start**.
 2. Search for **Task Scheduler** and click the app to open it.